 We consider only 40 covariates out of the total set of items on the questionnaire.
-The variables not included can be arranged into four groups: (i) variables that can be seen as final outcomes, such as questions about the development and the behavior of the children in the household; (ii) variables that can be seen as intermediate outcomes, such as labor supply, income, expenditure, and investments in children; (iii) variables for which there is an unusually large number of missing values; and (iv) variables that are either part of the day-care history module, or the vocabulary test for the child's carer (because these could have been affected by the lottery assigning children to day-care vacancies).
+The variables not included can be arranged into four groups: (a) variables that can be seen as final outcomes, such as questions about the development and the behaviour of the children in the household; (b) variables that can be seen as intermediate outcomes, such as labour supply, income, expenditure, and investments in children; (c) variables for which there is an unusually large number of missing values; and (d) variables that are either part of the day-care history module, or the vocabulary test for the child's carer (because these could have been affected by the lottery assigning children to day-care vacancies).
 We then drop four of the 40 covariates chosen, because their variance is zero in the sample.
-The remaining M=36 covariates are related to the respondent's age, literacy, educational attainment, household size, safety, burglary at home, day care, neighborhood, characteristics of the respondent's home and its surroundings (the number of rooms, garbage collection service, water filter, stove, refrigerator, freezer, washer, TV, computer, Internet, phone, car, type of roof, public light in the street, pavement, etc.).
+The remaining M = 36 covariates are related to the respondent's age, literacy, educational attainment, household size, safety, burglary at home, day-care, neighbourhood, characteristics of the respondent's home and its surroundings (the number of rooms, garbage collection service, water filter, stove, refrigerator, freezer, washer, TV, computer, Internet, phone, car, type of roof, public light in the street, pavement, etc.).
 We drop individuals for whom at least one value in each of these covariates is missing, which leads us to use a subsample with 1,330 individuals from the original experimental sample, which included 1,466 individuals.

-16An additional wave on an expanded sample was collected in 2015, but we abstract from it here.
+16 An additional wave on an expanded sample was collected in 2015, but we abstract from it here.

-Calibration of the cost function.
-We specify the cost function (4.9) with components (4.10)-(4.12) to model the data collection procedure as implemented in Attanasio, de Barros, Carneiro, Evans, Lima, Mendonca, Olinto, and Schady (2014).
+Calibration of the cost function

+We specify the cost function (4.9) with components (4.10)-(4.12) to model the data collection procedure as implemented in Attanasio et al. (2014).
 We calibrate the parameters using the actual budgets for training, administrative, and interview costs in the authors' implementation.
 The contracted total budget of the data collection process was R\$665,000.17

 For the calibration of the cost function, we use the originally planned budget of R\$665,000, and the original sample size of 1,466.
 As mentioned above, there were 190 variables collected in the household survey, together with a day-care module and a vocabulary test.
-In total, this translates into a total of roughly 240 variables.
-Appendix S4 provides a detailed description of all components of the calibrated cost function.
+In total, this translates into a total of roughly 240 variables.18 Online Appendix S2 provides a detailed description of all components of the calibrated cost function.